Real-time queue monitoring enabled by computer vision

 Application to retail queue monitoring

 Long checkout lines do not just test a customer's patienece; they impact sales.
-Abandoned carts and overcrowded counters are common frustations in retail stores.
+Abandoned carts and overcrowded counters are common frustrations in retail stores.
 To keep things moving, stores can adopt smarter ways to track queue in real-time and act before bottlenecks form.

 Beyond simple queue monitoring, computer vision can be used to tell the difference between customers who are actually waiting and those who are just passing through.
 For instance, analyzing how fast someone is moving, using speed estimation, the system can determine whether they are actually waiting in line or just passing by.